craftslab/pyunzip/README.md

 ## Installation

-On Ubuntu / Mint, install *PyUnzip* with the following commands:
+On Ubuntu / Mint, install *pyunzip* with the following commands:

 ```bash
 apt update